browserengineering/book/book/visual-effects.md

 :::

 ::: {.print-only}
+This HTML will look like Figure 5.^[See the `browser.engineering` website for the example and how it looks in color.]

 ![Figure 5: Example of the `difference` value for `mix-blend-mode` with a blue child and orange parent, resulting in pink.](examples/example11-difference-blend-mode.png)
 :::